 Our commitment to cultivate and maintain a diverse workforce remains at the core of our outreach, retention and promotion efforts as we strive to maintain a firm culture that taps into the potential of every contributor.
 As such, we are committed to making diversity an integral part of every facet of our firm, including our recruitment, hiring and training efforts, as well as the organizations we belong to and programs we sponsor.

 As a leader in our communities and our profession, we also seek to extend our commitment to inclusiveness and diversity beyond our own firm.
-We have established and led the Dauphin County Bar Association’s Equal Professional Opportunity Committee and the Capital Area Managing Partners (CAMP) Diversity Initiative (see the Community Involvement section below), an organization dedicated to the goal of significantly increasing the number of minority lawyers who practice in the Capital Region.
+We seek opportunities to do business with diverse suppliers.
+Further, we have established and led the Dauphin County Bar Association’s Equal Professional Opportunity Committee and the Capital Area Managing Partners (CAMP) Diversity Initiative (see the Community Involvement section below), an organization dedicated to the goal of significantly increasing the number of minority lawyers who practice in the Capital Region.
 We look to create additional, broader efforts and opportunities for the cultivation of diversity in the legal profession.
 For example, the Widener Black Law Students Association recently hosted a networking reception where our Chairman, Hiring Committee Chair, PPDC Chair, and one of our associates, who is an alumnae attended and participated.